suhock/php-dependency-injection/README.md

 $builder = ContainerBuilder::createDefault();
 ```

-Next, configure the builder, i.e., tell it how it should resolve specific
+Next, configure the builder: tell it how it should resolve specific
 services in your application.

 ```php